Capitol Grounds

 The Capitol Grounds a.k.a.
 Capitol Park (I), was a baseball field in Washington, D.C.
 The grounds were the home field for the Washington Nationals of the Union Association during the league's only season in 1884.
 The ballpark had a seating capacity of 6,000, and was where the Russell Senate Office Building stands today.

-The ball field was bounded by C Street NE (north); Delaware Avenue NE (west): B Street (now Constitution Avenue) NE (south); and First Street NE (east); just northeast of the Capitol building.
+Most modern sources say that the ball field was bounded by C Street NE (north); Delaware Avenue NE (west): B Street (now Constitution Avenue) NE (south); and First Street NE (east); just northeast of the Capitol building.

+Contemporary newspaper advertisements (see below) give the location as "New Jersey Avenue and C Street", which would put the small ballpark slightly northwest of the Capitol rather than northeast.
+Local papers also give the location as "adjoining the Baltimore and Ohio depot",[Washington National Republican, April 2, 1884, p.5] which old maps place on the block bounded by North Capitol, New Jersey Avenue NW, C Street NW and D Street NW (see external link).

-After dropping out of the Union Association, the club joined the minor Eastern League for the 1885 season.
+The ball club was able to finish its season despite a mediocre record, but the Union Association folded after the season ended.
+The club joined the minor Eastern League for the 1885 season.
 The club regrouped as a new entry to the National League in 1886, and moved a few blocks north to the larger Capitol Park (II).